America (Cattelan): Loan to Blenheim Palace and theft

 In September 2019 America was installed at Blenheim Palace in Oxfordshire, England, where it was available for use as part of an exhibition of Cattelan's works.
 It was placed in a lavatory formerly used by Winston Churchill.

 On 14 September 2019 it was stolen from Blenheim Palace.
 A representative of the palace previously said that because America was plumbed in, and potential thieves would be aware of its use, security was not much of an issue.
 Because it had been connected to the water pipes, the theft caused structural damage and flooding to the palace, which has been designated a World Heritage Site by UNESCO.
+The theft happened shortly before 5am and took about 5 minutes, and the sculpture was loaded onto a stolen car.

 Cattelan said, "I always liked heist movies and finally I'm in one of them."
 Blenheim's insurance company said that up to approximately US$124,000 could be paid in reward for the return of the toilet.

 In November 2023 the Crown Prosecution Service charged four men with the theft.
 By April 2024 one of them, James Sheen, serving a 17-year sentence for several thefts, had pleaded guilty.
 In March 2025 two local men, Michael Jones and Frederick Doe, were found guilty at trial for planning the robbery and helping to sell the gold.
+Doe's sentence was suspended in May.
 A fourth suspect was acquitted.
 Authorities believe the toilet was broken up or melted down.

+Other versions

+Cattelan said he made three gold toilets.
+In 2025, another edition of America was installed at the Sotheby's New York headquarters at 945 Madison Avenue, where it was sold on 18 November for US$12.1m, around 2 million more than its bullion value at the time, to Ripley's Believe It or Not!, the only bidder.
+This version, which had been with a private owner since 2017, could not be used by the public, unlike the version at the Guggenheim.

 Local imitations of it have been made, including one that was itself stolen.